 A platform’s culture also plays an important role in building a safe environment.
 To create a friendly community, your platform should foster interpersonal connections.
 The travel experience depends on emotions that travelers live through.
 So your platform should be a place where travelers can find great friends who share their passions.

 As of May 2017, Triple had already managed to generate revenue of over $15,000 per month.
 Withlocals is expected to generate $6.8 billion in 2020, according to analysis of a July 2017 study from Eye for Travel.
 And both platforms are spending money on launching in new areas to attract more users.
 But how do these platforms make money?

 Triple charges hosts a service fee of 20 percent.
 Withlocals also charges hosts 20 percent of their revenue.
 But Withlocals also offers hosts an extra service — Withlocals Originals.
 These are ready-made tours or activities that hosts can learn and offer to travelers.
 These experiences are optimized through market research, so Withlocals guarantees a competitive and unique offer.
 Hosts who use the Withlocals Original service are charged a 30 percent fee.

 In general, local travel experience services charge hosts for promoting their tours and activities via a platform.
 But you can also use a bit of a different business model and charge both user roles like Airbnb does, for example.

 To create an online travel platform for local experiences you should first implement core features to provide a great user experience.
 But you should also focus on implementing mechanisms that help make your platform safe.
-As a travel experience platform is developed to connect people around the world and let them meet in real life, you need to ensure that they can trust your platform.
+Travel aggregator development is meant to connect people around the world and let them meet in real life, you need to ensure that they can trust your platform.
 Make sure your platform also provides great iOS and Android apps so that travelers can use it on the go.